 Speaking of hair oils, celebrity hairstylist Ericka Verrett is a big fan.
-"Oils are very well-suited for use on dry hair and make a great DIY treatment.
+"Oils are well-suited for use on dry hair and make a great DIY treatment.
 There are so many different ways to use and incorporate them into your haircare routine."
-Instead of traditional oil cures, she likes to keep multitasking oil products in her kit.
-"I am in love with the Kora Organics Noni Glow Body Oil for using on dry hair.I mix it with coconut oil for a pre-shampoo treatment.
+Verrett is a fan of the Kora Organics Noni Glow Body Oil and recommends mixing it with coconut oil for a pre-shampoo treatment.

 Opt For a Silk Pillowcase

-Use Kerastase Elixer Ultime
+Use Kérastase Elixer Ultime

-Try Taking Hair Supplements
+Invest in Hair Supplements

-Brushing our hair, especially on the second and third day post-wash, is an easy and effective way to boost our hair's health.
-Like Marjan says, "brushing the hair delicately when it is dry with a smoothing brush will pull moisture from the scalp through the ends."
-This hydrates the dry ends with your scalp's natural oil, which normally wouldn't reach them, as it tends to sit at the roots where it is produced.
-As a bonus, this keeps our blow-outs from looking too greasy too soon.
+Brushing hair is an easy and effective way to boost it's health right away.
+Marjan says, "brushing the hair delicately when it is dry with a smoothing brush will pull moisture from the scalp through the ends."
+This hydrates the dry ends with your scalp's natural oil, in return keeping it hydrated.
 Just be sure to use a boar bristle brush, as they're most effective at distributing oil.
 Also avoid brushing your hair when it's wet.
-"It is more elastic and can pull fragile strands, causing breakage."
-Our current favorite brush to use is Harry Josh's Premium Oval Brush ($40), which has a combination of oil-distributing boar bristles and detangling nylon bristles.
+"It is more elastic and can pull fragile strands, causing breakage," Marjan says.

+Our current favorite brush to use is Harry Josh's Premium Oval Brush ($50), which has a combination of oil-distributing boar bristles and detangling nylon bristles.

 Try Using Aloe Vera